ChenchengLiang/Relational-Hypergraph-Neural-Network-PyG/README.md

 cd src; apptainer exec ../container/python_image.sif mlflow ui
 ```
 This command means, go to the path under src, then run the Python image to start a mlflow server.
+Notice that you should not close this terminal while training and observe the results, otherwise the server will be closed.

 Then we build training data folder:
 In the folder benchmark/one-example-demo-unsatcore-CDHG, we have three folders: train_data, valid_data, test_data.